killerapp/langchain-baml/README.md

 By introducing BAML, we addressed the core issues of overly complex prompts and strict JSON parsing.
 The outcome was a dramatic increase in success rate from **25% to over 99%**, transforming a failing experiment into a robust and scalable pipeline for building knowledge graphs.

 Here’s a quick recap of the key steps we’ve taken:
-- We began by preparing a news article dataset and setting up a local llama3 model with Ollama.
+- We began by preparing a news article dataset and setting up a local gpt-oss model with Ollama.
 - Our first test using Langchain’s LLMGraphTransformer failed 75% of the time due to strict JSON parsing.
 - Attempting to fix this with advanced prompt engineering only slightly improved the failure rate to ~62%.
 - We then integrated BAML, leveraging its simplified schemas and robust parser to achieve a **99.4% success rate** in graph extraction.